Ajayyang461/Module1-Refacto-Challenge/README.md

 Module 1 Challenge

-The goal of the assignment to is modify the code and make it accessibily for the user or customer to optimized it search engine.
+The goal of the assignment to is modify the code and make it accessibily for the user or customer to optimized its search engine.

-The purpose of this asssignment is organize and have the code readable.
+The purpose of this asssignment is to organize and have the code readable.

-I have learn to assigned classes to html code, replace non-semantic elements to semantic elements and removing redundant lines of code.
+I have learn to assigned classes to html code, replace non-semantic elements with semantic elements and removing redundant lines of code.

 ## Screenshots